mckenn0n/PlyReader/README.md

 By default the model will rotate around the x-axis.
 Pressing p, UP_ARROW, DOWN_ARROW, RIGHT_ARROW, or LEFT_ARROW changes this behavior.

-p - Pressing p will stop and start any auto rotation.
+p - Pressing p will stop and start the auto rotation.

 UP_ARROW - Holding this key will rotate the model about the y-axis.
 The model will appear to rotate upwards.